St. Bonaventure University

 • Innovation: The Jandoli School's digital magazine

-In the Spring 2023 Edition:
+In the Fall 2025 Edition:

-• Alumni updates and faculty accomplishments
+• Discover the latest updates from student, alumni and faculty

 • Jandoli School awards and special events